 I could see life without alcohol, I lived it for almost eight months in 2013/14.
 What I then couldn’t imagine, was life not wanting to drink alcohol.

-That’s where I need to get to…. and this blog is my record of that journey …
+That’s where I needed to get to…. and this blog is my record of that journey …

 As my sobriety has lengthened there have been a number of consequences, some foreseen, some not.
 The blog has moved from a struggle to stay sober, to a record of my new, developing life as an adult who doesn’t drink.